 In this proxy statement, unless the context requires otherwise, any of the "Company," "PWP," "we," "us" and "our" refers to Perella Weinberg Partners and its subsidiaries, and for periods prior to the reorganization in connection with our business combination (the "Business Combination") refers to the advisory business of our predecessor company, PWP OpCo.
-In connection with the closing of our Business Combination, we acquired interests in PWP OpCo, which is jointly-owned by PWP, PWP Professional Partners LP ("Professional Partners") and certain existing partners of PWP OpCo.
+In connection with the closing of our Business Combination, we acquired interests in PWP OpCo, which is jointly-owned by PWP, PWP Professional Partners LP (together with its successors (including pursuant to the Division and Merger (each as defined below)) and assigns, as applicable, "Professional Partners") and certain existing partners of PWP OpCo.
 PWP OpCo serves as the Company's operating partnership.

 Perella Weinberg Partners was formed in June 2006 and became a publicly-traded company in June 2021.
-Our Class A common stock trades on the Nasdag Global Select Market ("Nasdag") under the symbol "PWP."
+Our Class A common stock trades on the Nasdaq Global Select Market ("Nasdaq") under the symbol "PWP."